shedp/100daysofcode/Day5/README.md

 - Part of my 100 Days of Code challenge, day 5-6 I have decided to try a new language

-- Java programs have at least 1 class and 1 main() method -Each class represents a real-word idea
+- Java programs have at least 1 class and 1 main() method
+- Each class represents a real-word idea
 - main() method runs the tasks

 - IntelliJ IDEA is a popular IDE for Java